sirisian/ecmascript-types/examples/jsx.md

       if (this.i >= this.end) { return nodes; }
       if (this.at('<')) { nodes.push(this.element()); continue; }
       if (this.at('@') && this.construct(1)) { nodes.push(this.constructNode(1)); continue; }
+      // A BARE construct, inside a block.
+No sigil is needed here - there is no
+      // child text to be ambiguous with - and it must be recognised rather than
+      // swallowed into a statement run: its arms and branches hold markup, which
+      // the engine does not parse and would refuse. if (this.construct(0)) { nodes.push(this.constructNode(0)); continue; }
       // Ordinary JavaScript.
 Collected to the end of the statement and handed
       // BACK to the engine - the macro does not parse JS, it delegates it. const start = this.i;